 Q: Have you made friends with locals or do you mix mainly with other expats?
 What advice would you give to new expats looking to make friends with the locals?

 A: Obviously because of language barriers, it was easier for me to make friends with other expats.
 The best way to make friends is to just get as involved as you can.
 Saving money and being fiscally responsible is important but creating memories is equally or more important.
-Unfortunately, oftentimes to create those memories, it costs money.
+Unfortunately, oftentimes it costs money to create those memories.

 Working in South Korea